certbot/website/hosting_providers/index.md

         <img src="/images/HostingProvidersServers.svg">
         <div class="text-wrapper">
           <span>
-            and this server might be provided by a hosting provider
+            and this server might be provided by a {% include tooltip.html term-name="hosting-provider" text="hosting provider" %}
           </span>
         </div>
       </div>
     </div>
   </li>
   <li>
-    Often, people will pick a shared hosting product from the hosting provider, which may include an HTTPS certificate as part of their package.
+    Often, people will pick a {% include tooltip.html term-name="shared-hosting" text="shared hosting product" %} from the hosting provider, which may include an HTTPS certificate as part of their package.
 This page is for these users.
   </li>
 </ol>

 ## Do you use shared hosting?

-If you’re not using the shared hosting product, or if your provider doesn’t appear here, check out our instructions for using Certbot or get help.
+If you’re not using the shared hosting product, or if your provider doesn’t appear here, check out our [instructions](/instructions) for using Certbot or [get help](/help).

 **_The list is categorized into:_**